shenhuiying2017/azure-docs.es-es/articles/documentdb-get-started.md

         Console.WriteLine("\tRead {0} from LINQ query", family);
     }

-    // Query the documents using DocumentSQl with one join var items = client.CreateDocumentQuery<dynamic>(documentCollection.DocumentsLink,
+    // Query the documents using DocumentSQL with one join. var items = client.CreateDocumentQuery<dynamic>(documentCollection.DocumentsLink,
         "SELECT f.id, c.FirstName AS child " +
         "FROM Families f " +